 How the IMF and the WTO work together

 The IMF and the WTO work together on many levels, with the aim of ensuring greater coherence in global economic policymaking.
 A cooperation agreement between the two organizations, covering various aspects of their relationship, was signed shortly after the creation of the WTO.

 Regular consultation: The IMF has observer status in certain WTO bodies, and may participate in meetings of certain WTO committees and working groups.
 The WTO Secretariat attends meetings of the IMF Executive Board or the Board Committee on Liaison with the World Bank, and other international organizations on matters of common interest.
-Trade policy issues may feature in Fund surveillance activities and can be addressed in the context of IMF-supported programs, when needed, to meet the program’s objectives.
+Macro-critical trade issues may feature in Fund surveillance activities and can be addressed in the context of IMF-supported programs, when needed, to meet the program’s objectives.
 Equally, IMF surveillance reports are important inputs to the WTO’s periodic reports on member countries’ trade policies (Trade Policy Reviews).

 The WTO Agreements require that it consult the IMF when it deals with issues concerning monetary reserves, balance of payments, and foreign exchange arrangements.
 For example, these agreements allow countries to apply trade restrictions in the event of balance of payments difficulties.
 The WTO’s Balance of Payments Committee bases its assessments of restrictions in considerable part on the IMF’s determination of a member’s balance of payments situation.